 Every child has been faced with the issue of sharing something that is special to him or her.
 Sharing is difficult, and it is not always easy to see the positive effects of sharing.
 This book can be used to spark a meaningful discussion about the benefits of sharing.
-Children can see the point of view of the other fish who admire the rainbow fish’s sparkling scales.
+Children can see the point of view of the other fish who admire the Rainbow Fish’s sparkling scales.
 They can also watch the rainbow fish struggle with a difficult choice and then respond with generosity.
-Your family will enjoy making your own rainbow fish after reading the story together.

 ASK: Did you ever have something that someone else wanted?
 How did that feel?
 How did you act toward that person?
 Were you proud?
 Were you uncomfortable?
 Did you share what you had?
 Why or why not?

 SHOW: Look at the cover of the book and talk about what is pictured.
 Encourage predictions and creative observations.

 CONNECT: We are going to read a story about a beautiful fish that had something the other fish wanted.
 Listen for ways Rainbow Fish reminds you of people in your own life.